rockavoldy/odoo-cheatsheet/README.md

 3. When it's dumped as zip through DB Manager Odoo, restore again the DB via DB Manager Odoo

     `http://<server-address:port>/web/database/manager`
+    > [!NOTE]
-    > You can always clean-up some data in db (like removing records from ir_mail_server table) by extracting the zip first, open and remove the data manually from `dump.sql`, and zip it again.
+    > You can clean-up some data in db (like removing records from ir_mail_server table) by extracting the zip first, open `dump.sql` and remove some lines from it, then zip it again.

 ### Backup DB
 1. When you want to dump it as gunzip, so you can extract and pipe directly to psql